|

 The United States has the right to redeem from the purchaser, up to 120 days after the date of the sale, any

 property sold at a tax sale that has an IRS lien on it.
 (USC Title 26, Section 7425(d).)
-SUCCESSFUL BIDDERS WHO DO NOT COMPLETE PAYMENT MAY BE
+SUCCESSFUL BIDDERS NOT COMPLETING PAYMENT MAY BE PURSUED FOR COLLECTION AND WILL FORFEIT THEIR DEPOSIT TO THE COUNTY.

 CAUTION - INVESTIGATE BEFORE YOU BID - PHYSICAL INSPECTION OF THE